 The light that enters through the skylight floor beautifully lights the white interior and the airy design accompanied by the warm lighting system that was inspired by the night starry sky.

-Here is our accomodation list of Hotels close to Carusel Carturesti Bookstore located in the Bucharest Old Town, so you can be within 12 minutes walk from the bookstore:
+Here is our accommodation list of Hotels close to Carusel Carturesti Bookstore located in the Bucharest Old Town, right in the city center of Bucharest, so you can be within 12 minutes walk from the bookstore:

 Carturesti bookstore is the perfect place for Instagrammers

 As you would probably guess by now, Bookstore Carturesti is the perfect place for Instagrammers, being a haven for photographers.
 Professional photographers book the space in advance for a nice photo session.

 We saw this beautiful bookstore so many times on Instagram, it just kept showing up again and again and we just fell in love with this beautiful library.

 When we decided to visit Bucharest we have already pinned this on our personal travel itinerary, where we included also other Instagrammable places we had to visit in Bucharest.

 Book your accommodation

 We always use Booking.com as they have the best price-quality ratio and they offer a wide range of hotels, guesthouses, apartments, and villas to choose from.